ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 files are added to or deleted from the directory.
 The `fileResource` function is invoked when a new file is added and/or deleted.

-An FTP listener endpoint is defined using the mandatory parameters `protocol`, `host` and  `path`.
+An FTP listener endpoint is defined using the mandatory parameters `protocol`, `host`, and  `path`.
 Authentication configuration can be done using `secureSocket` and polling interval can be configured using `pollingInterval`.
-Default polling interval is 60 seconds.
+The default polling interval is 60 seconds.

 The `fileNamePattern` parameter can be used to define the type of files the FTP listener endpoint will listen to.
 For instance, if the listener gets invoked for text files, the value `(.*).txt` can be given for the config.